Note: Our weird and wonderful niche Linux distros round-up has been fully updated. This feature was first published in December 2011.

 Ubuntu Satanic Edition

-Ubuntu's fondness for alliteration is still there (the last three releases have been Lucifer's Legion, Microsoft Massacre and Necrophilic Necromancer), but the version numbers have been modified to 666.8, 666.9 and 666.10 respectively.
+Ubuntu's fondness for alliteration is still there (the last three releases have been Lucifer's Legion, Microsoft Massacre and Necrophiliac Necromancer), but the version numbers have been modified to 666.8, 666.9 and 666.10 respectively.
+Sadly, development appears to have ceased, but if you're a fan of the dark arts and Gnome 2-based desktops, then Ubuntu SE may still appeal.

 Oh, and it doesn't have live CDs; they're "undead".
 Endearingly bonkers.

-One for the techies, this: the thing that marks GoboLinux out from the rest is its filesystem layout.
+This is one that will appeal to the techies out there – the thing that marks GoboLinux out from the rest is its filesystem layout.
 Most Linux distributions use an archaic non-arrangement wherein an application's files are scattered around your hard drive in several different folders.

 GoboLinux adopts an OS X-like approach (which Apple took from RISC OS), and stores all files associated with an application in a single folder in /Programs.